facebook/docusaurus/docs/api-site-config.md

 #### `markdownPlugins` [array]

 An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
 The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.

+#### `noIndex` [boolean]

+Boolean.
+If true, Docusaurus will politely ask crawlers and search engines to avoid indexing your site.
+This is done with a header tag and so only applies to docs and pages.
+Will not attempt to hide static resources.
+This is a best effort request.
+Malicious crawlers can and will still index your site.

 #### `ogImage` [string]